 IRAs also have a contribution limit.
-The limit for 2019 is $6,000.
+The limit for 2020 is $6,000 – the same as it was in 2019.
 You can also contribute an extra $1,000 if you are 50 or older.
 So if you’re looking to get the full Saver’s Credit, you do not need to make the maximum contribution to a retirement account.
 Making a contribution of just $4,000 could get you the full credit.
 Still, the other benefits of maxing out the IRA limit – tax savings and retirement readiness – make it a good idea if you can afford it.

 Saving More for Retirement

 - Ready to start saving for retirement?
 You can open an IRA at one of these online brokerages and start saving and investing today.
 And if you’re unsure how to invest, start by figuring out your risk tolerance and target asset allocation.